Progressive Supranuclear Palsy

 Treatment, Management and What to Expect

 There is currently no effective treatment for PSP.
-In some patients, the slowness, stiffness and balance problems of PSP may respond to anti-parkinsonian agents such as levodopa, or levodopa combined with anticholinergic agents, but the effect is usually temporary.
-Decreased transmission of GABA in the mid-brain is considered to contribute to the symptoms of PSP and so drugs that work on the GABA neurotransmitter, such as may be helpful.
-Zolpidem in limited case studies has improved speech and facial expressions as well as akinesia rigidity and dysarthria.
-However this drug is short acting and prolonged use is not recommended.
-In general speech, vision and swallowing difficulties usually do not respond to any currently available drug treatment.
+In some patients, the slowness, stiffness, and balance problems of PSP may respond to anti-parkinsonian agents such as levodopa, or levodopa combined with anticholinergic agents, but the effect is usually temporary.
+Decreased transmission of GABA in the mid-brain is considered to contribute to the symptoms of PSP and so drugs that work on the GABA neurotransmitter may be helpful.
+Zolpidem, in limited case studies, has improved speech and facial expressions, as well as akinesia rigidity and dysarthria.
+However, this drug is short acting and prolonged use is not recommended.
+In general, speech, vision, and swallowing difficulties usually do not respond to any currently available drug treatment.

 Another group of drugs that has been of some modest success in PSP are antidepressant medications.
-The most commonly used for PSP have been Prozac, Elavil and Tofranil.
+The most common antidepressants used for PSP have been Prozac, Elavil and Tofranil.
 The anti-PSP benefit of these drugs seems to be unrelated to their ability to relieve depression.